Terms of Service

 Non-material changes (typographical fixes, clarifications, reorganization that doesn't change rights or obligations) take effect on publication.
 Your continued use of the Service after the effective date means you accept the updated Terms.
 If you don't agree, you may close your account before the new Terms take effect, and §15 governs the export of your data.

-25. Governing law and disputes
+25. Governing law and dispute resolution

 26. General